Iskole: Plot

 Vihara, a teacher from Colombo gets a transfer to a rural village to teach the poor kids.
 She is engaged to a wealthy businessman called Roshan.
 Her parents are both well known doctors and work in Roshan's dad hospital.
-While Vihara does not have any feelings towards Roshan and does not want to marry him.
-Her parents repeatedly insist that she marry Roshan, but she resists and tells them that she had enough and she going to take this opportunity to leave home and go to the village.
-Her parents object at first, later change their mind and let her go.
-Her mother and she arrive at the village by the car.
-Suddenly their car is nearly bumped into herd of cows crossing the road and along with them was a man on his motorbike guiding them and that man's name was Randika.
+While Vihara does not have any feelings towards Roshan and does not want to marry him, her parents repeatedly insist that she marry Roshan, but she resists and tells them that she had enough and she going to take this opportunity to leave home and go to the village.
+Her parents object at first, but later change their minds and let her go.
+She and her mother arrive at the village by car guided by a man called Randika.
+Suddenly, their car is nearly bumped into herd of cows crossing the road.
 After the close accident, they arrive at her boarding house where she was going to stay.
 The boarding house belongs to Emelyne Hamine, who is like the female head of the village and her family being the only rich family in the whole village.
-Her younger daughter Nandini and her family live in that house.
+Her younger daughter, Nandini, and her family live in that house.
 Also, her middle daughter, Jayamini and her two sons.
-Since Jayamini works overseas as a maid and her husband leaving them, so she had to leave her two sons, Yahapath and Thameera with her younger sister and mother.
-Only coming for seasonal visits.
+Jayamini has worked overseas as a maid since her husband leaving them, so she had to leave her two sons, Yahapath and Thameera with her younger sister and mother, only coming for seasonal visits.

 The teacher finally settles in the village and goes to the school to teach, with another new teacher called Aloka, who also got a transfer to the school from Kandy, her hometown.
-In matter of time, they manage to bond with the students and the staff.
-Specially, Vihara teacher who is loved by the students of her dancing class for her studious and active personality.
-She meets a girl called Anagi, who is excellent at dancing and the real reason for her decision to move to the village was that she saw a girl in the newspaper a young girl got chosen for a national dancing competition.
-But couldn’t go because of family problems and that girl she was looking for turned out to be Anagi, who she discovers was in her class all long.
-So, she starts teaching Anagi how to dance and bunch of other students during school hours and after hours.
+In matter of time, they manage to bond with the students and the staff especially Vihara, a teacher who is loved by the students of her dancing class for her studious and active personality.
+She meets a girl called Anagi, who is excellent at dancing.
+She remembers the real reason for her decision to move to the village was that she saw a girl in the newspaper, a young girl, got chosen for a national dancing competition, but couldn’t go because of family problems and that girl she was looking for turned out to be Anagi, who she discovers was in her class all along.
+So, she starts teaching Anagi how to dance and a bunch of other students during school hours and after hours.